 - Initially, treatment of a scaphoid bone fracture would be to apply ice or cold therapy, protect the wrist with bandaging or strapping and seek medical attention.

 - If the doctor suspects a fracture but the X-ray is normal then it cannot be ruled out.
-In this case, an MRI or bone scan will reveal the fracture.
+In this case, an MRI (24 hours post injury) or bone scan will reveal the fracture.

-- The wrist will be immobilized for 8 weeks in a plaster cast extending from just below the elbow, over the wrist and base of the thumb.
+- If your fracture is stable it wrist will be immobilized for 8 weeks in a plaster cast extending from just below the elbow, over the wrist and base of the thumb.

 - A scaphoid fracture cast of this size is needed to properly immobilize the wrist and allow the bone to heal.

 - After 8 weeks the scaphoid fracture is re-assessed and rehabilitation exercises can begin along with a gradual return to sport.
 It is important to fully strengthen the wrist following so many weeks in a cast as the muscles will waste away.

 Scaphoid fracture surgery & complications

 Scaphoid fractures have a risk of not healing properly due to the poor blood supply.
 If this happens then in some cases the fracture is immobilized again for a further 4 to 6 weeks.
 Immobilizing beyond this time is unlikely to be beneficial so in this case, surgery is often required and many surgeons would do this sooner rather than opt for a further period of immobilization.